Akilez/Almond-Fresh-Theme/readme.md

 #Almond Fresh WordPress Theme
-This is a theme in development for the Canadian Beverage brand - Almond Fresh
+This is a theme in development for the Canadian beverage brand - Almond Fresh